FACTORIAL BETWEEN SUBJECTS ANOVA

 + ylab="Tooth Length", main="Boxplots of Tooth Growth Data")

-We should make a note to check our homogeneity and normality assumptions!
-(How
+definitely make a note to check our homogeneity and normality assumptions!
+We

 > with(ToothGrowth, interaction.plot(x.factor=dose, trace.factor=supp,